April 2025 News

 A Night of Comraderie, Celebration, Great Company, and Yes, Awards!

-"It is my honor to present Direct Support Professional of the year to Mr. Ryan Betrix.
-He has worked for Eiros for approximately two years, and he embodies that essence of what we strive to be as a Direct Support Professional.
-So please help me congratulate Ryan Betrix".
+Ryan Betrix, who has worked at Eiros Group for approximately two years, and embodies the core values of what we strive to be as a Direct Support Professional.

 Birthday Kindness